 - 1. Notify Public Safety immediately.
 Be specific about the nature of the involved material if known, estimated amount of material spilled and the exact location of occurrence. - 2.
-If available consult Material Safety Data Sheets (MSDS) for any chemical to which someone has been exposed.
+If available, consult Material Safety Data Sheets (MSDS) for any chemical to which someone has been exposed.
 Provide this information to emergency responders. - 3.
 Seal off the area to prevent further contamination or injury by closing doors.
 Don't allow anyone to enter the contaminated area.
 Do not step in, touch, or attempt to clean up any spills. - 4.
 Alert others in the area and evacuate to a safe location, outside the building if possible.
 Assist others as needed. - 5.
 Never enter a room or building from which a strong odor or vapor is being emitted.
 Avoid inhaling fumes, gases, or vapors as you could be overcome or pass out. - 6.
 For fumes and vapors -- any spark could cause ignition leading to an explosion.
 Do not call from cell phones or two-way radios.
 Do not pull fire alarms if you detect gas.
 For flammable materials, turn off all ignition sources. - 7.
 If a substance makes contact with your skin flush the affected area with running water for at least 15 minutes.
 Promptly remove any contaminated clothing. - 8.
 You and those around you may require decontamination.
 Do not leave the site until cleared by emergency response personnel.
 Anyone that has had contact with the substance should stay together in a safe, isolated area. - 9.
 Affected areas of the building may be sealed off to prevent injury.
 If Public Safety initiates an evacuation of your area or the entire building follow standard evacuation procedures.

-Do not return to an evacuated building or area unless authorized by Public Safety.
+10. Do not return to an evacuated building or area unless authorized by Public Safety.

-Major Threat or Emergency Incident in NYC
+Emergency Response Guide Major Threat or Emergency Incident in NYC

 A major incident in New York City or the tristate area such as a terror related incident, a nuclear, biological, chemical or radiological release, or even a severe health emergency will significantly impact communications, utilities and transportation within the New York City area.
-MC has access to various emergency management officials and offices within NYC and will obtain current information to help keep everyone informed.